MoserMichael/dockerdashphp/README.md

 Now doing that would force me to do my own HTTP parsing as well (and maybe also WebSocket parsing too!) lets try:

 Now If I use the docker engine api for all commands, then I would be able to host this project in a docker container, that's probably the next step...
+However the docker command line seems to have undergone fewer changes than the REST api...